 You find you’re “self-medicating” with alcohol, over-eating, pornography, or some other substance to help yourself relax

 If you’re reading through this list and thinking okay yeah, maybe, then I want you to know that not only are you not alone, God has something so much better for you.
 He doesn’t want you to live like this.
-Here are three ways to find freedom from the out-of-control anxiety in your life.
+Here are three ways to find freedom from the out-of-control anxiety problem in your life.